Ryan Coisson: Building Wealth and Managing Risk

 08:54.95 – Ryan Coisson

-Yeah, so I think um from my investing standpoint.
-You know my overall thesis is I’m playing for really 2 things: winning the game to me looks like creating what I would call an income engine.
-So a portfolio.
-Generating income for me now I want that income to do a few things.
-One I want it to be continually growing so each year I want that income to be growing 2 I want it to be safe and stable right?
+Yeah, so I think from my investing standpoint, my overall thesis is I’m playing for really 2 things: 1) Winning the game to me looks like creating what I would call an income engine.
+So a portfolio, generating income for me now I want that income to do a few things.
+One I want it to be continually growing so each year I want that income to be growing.
+2) I want it to be safe and stable right?
 I don’t want to fall into the trap of that.
-Income investors broadly speaking fall into which is yield chasing and so they’re going to go after high current yield versus sort of maybe safety or the overall growth of that yield other way I am saying that is dividend growth and then I want that overall income.
-To be sort of diversified across different sectors which kind of falls into that stability category.
-Um, but then lastly what this really does for me Brian is so if you if your parents or my parents went to a financial advisor you know now or maybe when they were our age.
-They’re going to.
-Given information.
-That’s okay, let’s you know, build to do this portfolio.
-What are your end goals and objectives?
-How much money do you need?
-Let’s orchestrate this so that we’ve got x pile of money like Scrooge Mcduck and now you’re living in your retirement.
-Hopefully your home is paid off.
+Income investors broadly speaking fall into which is yield chasing and so they’re going to go after high current yield versus sort of maybe safety or the overall growth of that yield other way.

 And now you can sell some shares of your Coca-cola or whatever stocks or bonds and live off that every month and then all you need to do is account for inflation.
 So every year take a little bit more off and hopefully you don’t outlive your pile of money right?
 This is.
-Broadly called the 4% rule but this has just sort of been kind of the thesis for many people to me.
+Broadly called the 4% rule, but this has just sort of been kind of the thesis for many people to me.
 Yeah.

 10:47.16 – Brian David Crane